-Restaurants face a number of exposures, including those that all businesses face and others that are specific to the industry and their operation.
+Restaurants face several exposures, including those that all businesses face and others specific to the industry and their operation.
 Restaurant insurance claims stem from property, liability, cyber, crime, and employment practices-related exposures.
-The key is in ensuring the right insurance program and protocols are in place to transfer and mitigate these risks.
+The key is to ensure the right insurance program and protocols are in place to transfer and mitigate these risks.

 PROPERTY RESTAURANT INSURANCE EXPOSURES

-The source of large fire exposures for restaurants generally originates from the kitchen and the utilization of cooking appliances.
-The extent of the fire exposure depends on the type of restaurant as well.
-For example, a restaurant that uses deep fat fryers and stir-fry woks generates higher amounts of flammable grease and will therefore have a greater exposure to fire than those that don’t.
+Large fire exposures for restaurants generally originate from the kitchen and the utilization of cooking appliances.
+The extent of the fire exposure depends on the type of restaurant.
+For example, a restaurant that uses deep fat fryers and stir-fry woks generate more flammable grease and will therefore have greater exposure to fire than those that don’t.

 It’s important to ensure appliances are modern and updated to meet UL 300 certification.
-UL 300 certification requires fire-extinguishing nozzles in the hood, ducts, and above each cooking appliance; automatic fuel shut-off capabilities for both gas and electric power sources, and a manual fuel shut-off switch for all power sources.
-It also requires that a wet-chemical fire extinguisher (K-type) always be in a commercial kitchen.
-These extinguishers use extinguishing agents that separate the fuel from the oxygen and help to absorb the heat elements of the fire triangle (fuel, heat, oxygen + chemical reaction).
+UL 300 certification requires fire-extinguishing nozzles in the hood, ducts, and above each cooking appliance, automatic fuel shut-off capabilities for gas and electric power sources, and a manual fuel shut-off switch for all power sources.
+It also requires a wet-chemical fire extinguisher (K-type) in a commercial kitchen.
+These extinguishers use extinguishing agents that separate the fuel from the oxygen and help absorb the fire triangle’s heat elements (fuel, heat, oxygen + chemical reaction).

 NFPA 96, the National Fire Protection Association’s fire code, also specifies minimum fire safety guidelines for cooking equipment, exhaust hoods, grease removal devices, exhaust ductwork, and all other components involved in the capture, containment, and control of grease-laden cooking residue.

-Another fire hazard that exists in a restaurant is its grease-soiled linen, rags, etc. If these are not properly stored in a metal container, they can combust.
+Another fire hazard in a restaurant is its grease-soiled linen, rags, etc. They can combust if they are not properly stored in a metal container.
 Proper laundry and containers to hold dirty linen and contain the grease are critical for the operation’s safety.

-Just as with any building, water damage can occur, particularly in the winter months due to frozen pipes.
+Like any building, water damage can occur, particularly in the winter months, due to frozen pipes.
 It can also occur in a remodeled restaurant if the insulation is not properly done.
-Water damage can lead to a significant loss for a restaurant as it will be forced to temporarily close.
+Water damage can lead to a significant loss for a restaurant as it will be forced to close temporarily.
 It’s important to survey all visible plumbing for drips and leaks and schedule an annual plumbing inspection to avoid problems.
-A restaurant can also experience a business interruption as a result of a sewer or drain backup.
+A restaurant can also experience a business interruption due to a sewer or drain backup.

 Equipment breakdown exposures can easily temporarily halt a restaurant’s operation.
 From the restaurant’s POS to its refrigeration and HVAC system, all type of equipment is subject to hazards such as power surges, short circuits, centrifugal force, boiler overheating or cracking, and mechanical breakdown.
-If, for example, there is food spoilage as a result of refrigeration malfunction or a power surge, not only will the restaurant lose its supplies it will also suffer a business interruption loss while repairs are made or a replacement is delivered.
+If, for example, there is food spoilage due to refrigeration malfunction or a power surge, the restaurant will lose its supplies and suffer a business interruption loss.
+At the same time, repairs are made, or a replacement is delivered.

 GENERAL LIABILITY RESTAURANT INSURANCE EXPOSURES

 Patrons can slip on a piece of food or a drink that a server or customer dropped.
-It’s important that the restaurant’s manager circulate throughout his or her shift to look for potential hazards and ensure that they are immediately taken care of.
-Employees should be working as a team to ensure the appropriate procedures are followed to help prevent injuries.
+The restaurant’s manager must circulate throughout his or her shift to look for potential hazards and ensure that they are immediately taken care of.
+Employees should work as a team to ensure the appropriate procedures are followed to help prevent injuries.